myleslinder/remix-auth-passwordless/README.md

 - expired
   - Thrown when the magic link has expired.
-  - Default - "Magic link expired.
+  - Default - "Access link expired.
 Please request a new one."
 - invalid
   - Thrown when there is an error decrypting the the magic link code, the email address in the payload is not a string, or the link creation date cannot be determined.
-  - Default - "Sign in link invalid.
+  - Default - "Access link invalid.
 Please request a new one."
 - mismatch (link only)
-  - Only relevant if you provide true for `validateSessionMagicLink`.
-This error is thrown if the magic link is valid but it does not match with the existing link in the session (or the existing session has no magic link).
+  - This error is thrown if the magic link is valid but it does not match with the existing link in the session (or the existing session has no magic link).
   - Default - "You must open the magic link on the same device it was created from for security reasons.
 Please request a new link."
 - default
   - The default error message when something unknown goes wrong.
 This is most likely to be used if the token included in the access link is malformed causing a JSON parse error.